ro-msg-angular-training/resources/README.md

 *Notes*
 - At this point, you will not have a Cookie or a JWT to use for authentication if you use the MockServer.
 You will need to keep the a `isLoggedIn` flag somewhere (for authentication persistance check [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and view the data in your Browser `Developer Tools/Application`).
+- If you are testing this against a real backend which uses cookie session authentication, you can use the [HttpClient options parameters](https://angular.io/guide/http#requesting-data-from-a-server) `withCredentials?: boolean` on each of your requests to automatically *persist/send* the received cookies each time you send them.

 #### Online Shop: